How Your Credit Score Affects Car Insurance Rates (And What to Do About It)

 See if you qualify for a lower rate in less than 2 minutes

 Your credit score plays a significant role in determining your car insurance premiums in most states.
-According to 2025–2026 data, drivers with poor credit pay an average of 105% more for full coverage than those with excellent credit — a difference of over $1,400 per year.
+According to 2026 data based on analysis of over 61 million insurance rates, drivers with poor credit pay an average of 109% more for full coverage than those with exceptional credit — a difference of $1,421 per year.
 Understanding credit-based insurance scores can help you save hundreds of dollars annually on coverage.

 Whether you're surprised by a high quote or looking to lower your existing rates, this guide explains why insurers use credit information, how much it affects your premiums, which states ban the practice entirely, and practical strategies to secure affordable coverage even with poor credit.